nleanba/typst-theoretic/main.typ

 // = Open TODOs
 // - Ability to reference enumerations within theorem ("See Proposition 2.25 (a)")
-// - Copy what #link("https://github.com/sahasatvik/typst-theorems/blob/ebaa938c8911cdd89bf9ba51eaf91b017302b010/theorems.typ#L254", "ctheorems") did for ```typ #qed-here```.
 // - Re-stated theorems should automatically use same `theorem()` function.
-// - Investigate why it takes more than 5 iterations for large documents, even tough there are no circular dependencies as far as I can tell?
-//   We store the number in a metadata, which is context dependent (includes counters), but we never use the stored value to update the counter...

 #pagebreak(weak: true)